-Prior to joining Gibson Dunn in May 2018, Mr. Day spent 15 years as a white collar prosecutor with the U.S. Department of Justice (DOJ), serving most recently as an Acting Deputy Assistant Attorney General of the DOJ’s Criminal Division, the highest level of career official in the Criminal Division.
+Prior to joining Gibson Dunn, Mr. Day spent 15 years as a white collar prosecutor with the U.S. Department of Justice (DOJ), serving most recently as an Acting Deputy Assistant Attorney General of the DOJ’s Criminal Division, the highest level of career official in the Criminal Division.
 In this role, Mr. Day supervised more than 200 Criminal Division prosecutors and professionals tasked with investigating and prosecuting many of the country’s most significant and high-profile cases involving allegations of corporate and financial misconduct.
 He also exercised nationwide supervisory authority over Bank Secrecy Act and money-laundering charges, deferred prosecution agreements and non-prosecution agreements involving financial institutions.

 Mr. Day previously served as Chief of the Money Laundering and Asset Recovery Section of the DOJ’s Criminal Division from 2014 to 2017 and as Principal Deputy Chief from 2013 to 2014.
 During his tenure, he supervised 90 lawyers and managed investigations involving global financial institutions and enforcement of anti-money laundering and sanctions laws.
 He also directed the Kleptocracy Initiative, an international corruption unit focused on safeguarding the U.S. financial system from foreign bribe and corruption proceeds.